angyeeh/ping-pong-project/README.md

 # ping-pong-project
-a website for a ping pong game
+a website for a ping pong game created using css,html and javascript